tony-dev-btc/seed-phrase-generator/readme.md

 # Searching for Crypto Wallets

-Wallet - Gen allows you to search for two types of crypto - wallets with an existing balance.
+Wallet - Gen allows you to search using brute force method for two types of crypto wallets with an existing balance.
 To search for BTC wallets, press key `3` in the menu or run `start_search_btc.bat`.
 For searching EVM wallets (such as Ethereum, BNB, etc.), press key `4` in the menu or run `start_search_evm.bat`.

 The search speed is determined by your hardware, especially your graphics card.
 To increase your chances of finding a wallet with a balance, you can run multiple instances of the program, from 1 to 4 or more, depending on the power of your graphics card.